David O. Russell: Mental illness activism

 He is an advocate for mental illness treatment and support, and an active supporter of autism research.
-Russell's efforts saw him named the Essential Puzzle Piece honoree by the Light Up the Night Gala for Autism.
+Russell's efforts saw him named the Essential Puzzle Piece honoree by Autism Speaks at the 2015 Light Up the Night Gala for Autism.
 In 2013, Russell visited Washington, D.C., to meet with vice president Joe Biden and Sen. Debbie Stabenow to discuss a new bill regarding mental healthcare.
 In May 2014, Russell participated in a panel at Paley Center for the Media that discussed projects that have brought to light the stigmas and suffering associated with mental illness.
 Russell serves on the creative council of Represent.Us, a nonpartisan anti-corruption organization.

+Misconduct allegations

-Sexual misconduct allegation
+Sexual assault allegation

 In December 2011, Russell's 19-year-old transgender niece, Nicole Peloquin, filed a police report alleging Russell had sexually assaulted her.
 The case was closed without any charges being filed because the alleged assault had no witnesses.
 According to the police report, Russell offered to help Peloquin with abdominal exercises, during which his hand hovered above her genitals.
 After inquiring about the hormones she used to increase breast size, Russell slipped his hands under her shirt and felt both breasts.

 Russell confirmed that the incident happened, but told police that Peloquin was "acting very provocative toward him" and invited him to feel her breasts.
 He also admitted to being "curious about the breast enhancement."
 This incident was also directly mentioned in the 2014 Sony Pictures hack.